 1 teaspoon pepper

 - Place the carrots in a 3-quart saucepan and cover with water.
-Heat to a boil over medium-high heat.
-Reduce the heat to low and cook for 5 minutes or just until the carrots are tender.
-Drain the carrots and let them cool for 10 minutes.
-Stir the carrots, onion and pepper in a large bowl.
+Bring to boil; reduce heat to low and cook for 5 minutes or just until the carrots are tender.
+Drain the carrots; cool for 10 minutes then stir the carrots, onion and pepper together in a large bowl.

-- Heat the soup, oil, sugar, vinegar, mustard, Worcestershire, salt and pepper in a 2-quart saucepan over medium-high heat to a boil.
+- In sauce pot, bring the soup, oil, sugar, vinegar, mustard, Worcestershire, salt and pepper over medium-high heat to a boil.
 Remove the saucepan from the heat and let the soup mixture cool to room temperature.